skbio.stats.distance.DistanceMatrix#

 read([format])Create a new

-DistanceMatrixinstance from a file.Return an array of dissimilarities in redundant format.
+DistanceMatrixinstance from a file.Return an array of values in redundant format.

-within(ids)Obtain all the distances among the set of IDs.
+within(ids)Obtain all the pairwise values among the set of IDs.

 write(file[, format])Write an instance of